eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 	- Don't wait too long to tell the offending person that they are slacking, "especially when some aspects of their work are exceptional" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 59]{Hennessy2018a}.
 "In the name of fairness, though, it's necessary.
 Still, I tried to communicate the difficult message clearly and with empathy" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 59-60]{Hennessy2018a}.
 	- "If an employee acts out egregiously, intentionally bringing harm to others or to the institution, in my mind that employee has already fired him or herself" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 60]{Hennessy2018a}.
 + "Software is much more scalable than large-scale industrialization" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 60]{Hennessy2018a}.
++ Think about the societal impact of machine learning and AI-systems on unemployment and underemployment \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 60]{Hennessy2018a}.
++ "We may see more and more people experiencing long-term unemployment or underemployment.
+We need to start thinking about those people now - not least because many may be our neighbors or co-workers.
+We need to realize that a shifting job market driven by radical technological innovation may lead to temporary unemployment, but it does not mean that the affected individual is unemployable" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 60]{Hennessy2018a}.
+"We have to think about jobs that didn't even exist before, as well as those that cannot be replaced by computers, no matter how smart" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 60-61]{Hennessy2018a}.
+"We need more teachers, and we need more people working with the elderly as our society ages -  in other words, jobs in which the human element is deeply embedded and not reducible to algorithms" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 61]{Hennessy2018a}.
++ "As leaders and educators, we need to start right now preparing people for that work, and that education must include teaching empathy.
+It's that human element, the emotional connection and caring, that a human can bring and a robot or an app cannot" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 61]{Hennessy2018a}.
++ "Empathy usually implies compassion and perhaps charity, but we are looking for more than that: we are looking for the kind of empathy that changes people as a result of their interactions with each other, the kind of empathy that arises when one sees the world anew through someone else's eyes" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 62]{Hennessy2018a}.
++ The Knight-Hennessy Scholar program seeks candidates with empathy, and it would also seek to strengthen the empathy of successful candidates "during their time" Stanford \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 62]{Hennessy2018a}.
++ Seek to strengthen other people's resolve to help \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 62]{Hennessy2018a}.
++ "Stretch beyond understanding that suffering and actually feel it," and "make consequential change and alleviate human suffering" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 62]{Hennessy2018a}.
++ Open your heart to people from "economically challenged neighborhood[s] or homeless shelter[s]," and "allow yourself to be changed by the experience."
+"Let [such] deep empathy guide [me]," and commit/dedicate myself "to creating positive change in the world" \cite[\S4 Empathy: How It Shapes a Leader and an Institution, pp. 63]{Hennessy2018a}.